Architecture

 Overview

-RA-H uses a multi-agent architecture with specialized AI agents that collaborate to manage your knowledge base.
+RA-H uses a streamlined AI architecture with two chat modes that share the same tool set but differ in model and capabilities.
 The system is built around three core concepts:

 • Nodes - Your knowledge items (papers, ideas, people, projects)